 Since chlamydia is a STD, the only 100% effective way to not contract the disease is to not have oral, anal, or vaginal sex.
 If you are sexually active, however, there are a few things you can do to reduce the risk:

 - Limit the number of sexual partners – Have yourself and your partner get tested before having oral, vaginal, or anal sex and remain monogamous to better ensure you are not exposed.
 The more partners you have at any given time, the more likelihood of contracting chlamydia or any other STD.

 - Use condoms – Use condoms as directed every time to help reduce the risk, but condoms are not 100% effective in eliminating the risk.

 - Get tested regularly – Since having a history of STDs increases your likelihood of contracting another, getting tested regularly helps limit exposure.

 - Avoid douching – Douche or douching refers to washing out the vagina either with an at-home mix of water and vinegar or using a purchased product that can include antiseptics and fragrances.
 Between 20% to 40% of women ages 15 to 44 in the US use a douche and believe it helps clean and freshen their vagina as well as avoid getting a STD or pregnancy.
 Health experts agree that douching is both not effective and increases your risk of a STD or other health problems.

 Should any of these symptoms arise or if you suspect you may have a STD, it is very important to get tested.
 Even if you have no symptoms as do the vast majority of those with chlamydia, you should be getting tested regularly so you do not unknowingly spread the disease.
-You can make an appointment with your primary care physician or see an urgent care in order to be tested.
+You can make an appointment with your primary care physician or see an online doctor in order to be tested.